 Field-hunting tip

-Look in metamorphosed manganese deposits country — that is the host setting where caryopilite typically forms.
+Look in metamorphosed manganese deposits country, the host setting where caryopilite typically forms.
 If you start seeing hausmannite, braunite, barite in float, you are in the right ground.
 Field specimens usually show a fibrous, lamellar, or massive habit, so train your eye for that shape before scanning the outcrop.